 How to Differentiate between Good and Bad Architecture?

-Whereas bad architecture is only invisible in the beginning, it becomes evident gradually as time passes.
-Bad architecture is hard to maintain; basic integration is not possible; changes cause the framework to break conceptually; the code is hard to read, and problems arise quickly.
+Whereas bad software architecture design might be easy in the beginning but adds complexities as time passes.
+Bad architecture is hard to maintain; basic integration is impossible; changes cause the framework to break conceptually; the code is hard to read, and problems arise quickly.

 Considerations for Software Architecture Development